Lichfield Sculpture Trail

-Follow the the Lichfield City of Sculpture Trail around Lichfield City to explore all the public art on offer and understand more about their fascinating history.
-You can either pick up a copy of the free walking trail leaflet from tourist information at St Mary's in the Market Square, or follow the trail online.
+The Lichfield City of Sculpture Trail will guide you around Lichfield City to explore all the public art on offer and understand more about their fascinating history.

 About the City of Sculpture Project